 In my brain it seems probable, that not every single one of the (what feels like a) bazillion routines I’ve been following to improve my wellness are having an effect.
 Therefore, it doesn’t seem entirely unscientific to stop taking things in an ordered way, to see what’s having a positive effect and what is potential hoovering time and money for no real reason.

 See.
 So far, quite reasonable in the excuse stakes.
-However, clearly that was where my reasoning brain got bored, fucked off and left my more fibro foggy side to call the shots. #fail.
+However, clearly that was where my reasoning brain got bored, buggered off and left my more fibro foggy side to call the shots. #fail.

 This has resulted in more of a random not taking of certain things some days, not doing of certain things on others, and generally doing very little consistently the majority of the time.
 (I do have GCSE science I promise, and just because I can’t remember where I put the certificate doesn’t take that away from me!)

-The truth is I honestly believe that a combination of subconscious factors lead to this loosening, followed by eventual near death of some of my wellness routine when we start to feel better.
-After all, let’s face it, sometimes it can feel exhausting, constantly pacing, planning, taking, stretching, etc. etc. etc. Sometimes you just want to live life dangerously and not take your multivitamin in the morning!
+The truth is I honestly believe that a combination of subconscious factors lead to this loosening, followed by eventual near death of some of my wellness routine once I start to feel better.
+After all, let’s face it, sometimes it can feel exhausting, constantly pacing, planning, taking things, stretching, etc. etc. etc. Sometimes you just want to live life dangerously and not take your multivitamin in the morning!

 Ultimately, I think the crux of the matter is hope.
 Living in hope that a chronic condition is temporary, that we can be ‘healed’ (and by ‘healed’ we mean returned to our former glory).
 But the fact of the matter is, for a lot of us badge wearing chronic brigade, that is never going to be the case.
 Investing in our wellness is a new and permanent feature of our life.